stephengold/Minie/README.md

 Methods are provided to append nodes, links, and faces to a soft body.
-However, it's often more convenient to generate a `com.jme3.scene.Mesh` (the same kind of mesh used to create geometries) with the desired shape and topology and append it to the body using a utility method:
+However, it's often more convenient to generate a `com.jme3.scene.Mesh` (the same kind of mesh used in scene-graph geometries) with the desired shape and topology and append it to the body using a utility method: